Suzanna-Linn/slua/docs/beta.md

     print("See you " .. name .. "!")
 end

--- libraries have to return something, often a table of functions return greetings</code></pre>
+-- libraries have to return something, often a table with functions return greetings</code></pre>
-  <pre class="language-sluab"><code class="language-sluab">-- a script using include/require (SLua Beta)
+  <pre class="language-sluab"><code class="language-sluab">-- a script using include/require (SLua Beta with VSC extension)

 local greet = require("greetings.slua")  -- the syntax is unknown

 greet.hi(ll.GetOwner())
 -- some more code
 greet.bye(ll.GetOwner())</code></pre>
-  <pre class="language-sluab"><code class="language-sluab">-- the same script after preprocessing and ready to compile (SLua Beta)
+  <pre class="language-sluab"><code class="language-sluab">-- the same script after preprocessing and ready to compile (SLua Beta with VSC extension)

 -- the imported code is wrapped in an anonymous function to avoid name conflicts -- the anonymous function is executed assigning the return to the variable